saaspegasus/pegasus-docs/src/content/docs/deployment/digital-ocean.md

 In a few minutes your app should be online.
 You can [find and view it here](https://cloud.digitalocean.com/apps).

-Once your app is live, you should restrict access to your Redis/Valkey instance, by navigating to the database in the Digital Ocean console and setting your app as a "trusted source" and saving.
+Once your app is live, you should restrict access to your Postgres and Redis/Valkey instance, by navigating to each database in the Digital Ocean console and setting your app as a "trusted source" and saving.
 Failure to do this may result in your app's data and infrastructure being exposed to the public.

 **After deploying, review the [production checklist](/deployment/production-checklist) for a list